 \subsection{Simplification of the interaction model}

-To our knowledge, no analytic solution of equations~\eqref{eq:66} and~\eqref{eq:67} exists, but a simplification results in a closed form solution.
+To our knowledge, no analytic solution of Equation~\eqref{eq:66} exists, but a simplification results in a closed form solution.
 From construction we expect the background conductivity to have the same order as the conductivity of soil.
-Due to this small value we can approximate
+Due to this small value we can, using a Taylor expansion, approximate

 For small $\lambda$, both integranda vanish due to the factor $\lambda^{3}$, while the Bessel functions are also well-behaved for small argument, see e.g.~\cite{abramowitz_handbook_1972}